It’s hard to believe my oldest ‘little’ turned 10 a couple of weeks ago.

 Jenna had her heart set on a Fall Harvest Party, and so my inspiration started with these cute invitations that I found on Etsy.

 I just asked the shop owner to customize them for me a little.
 I loved how they turned out, and I used them as inspiration for the color scheme.
+While I wanted the party to have a fall theme, I still wanted the children to have fun, a friend of mine suggested a water slide hire however it didn’t really fit the theme we were going for, maybe next time!

 For the table, we just set our old butcher block island top (yes, I saved it in the remodel for parties!) on top of hay bales, and then used more hay bales for seats.